Australian Drone Laws for Recreational Drone Flyers

 (5).
 VLOS – Visual Line of Sight

 You must always be able to see your drone with your own eyes.
 Without the aid of a phone/tablet screen or the use of FPV (First Person View) goggles.
 If your drone is out of sight or too far away, then you’re BLOS – (Beyond line of sight).
 Drone Laws in Australia only permit for a visual line of sight.
+Visual line of sight also refers to not flying in fog or clouds.

 (6).
 Public Safety and Emergencies